chrisnoonan98675/site/xl-test/how-to/install-xl-test.markdown

 The XL Test server requires:

-* Microsoft Windows or Unix-family operating system running Java 7
+* Microsoft Windows or Unix-family operating system
-* Java Runtime Environment (JRE) 1.7 (Oracle or IBM); note that Java Development Kit (JDK) 7 is required to execute the example tests included with XL Test
+* Java Runtime Environment (JRE) 1.7 (Oracle or IBM)
 * At least 1 GB of RAM available for XL Test
-* At least 256 MB of hard disk space available to store the XL Test repository (the exact amount of space required depends on your usage of XL Test)
+* At least 1 GB of hard disk space available for XL Test and the database (the exact amount of space required depends on your usage of XL Test)

 ### Client requirements